 The BAHA system is comprised of a titanium implant, external abutment and sound processor.
 The implant is surgically placed behind the ear and gradually fuses with the skull bone over several months in a process called osseointegration.
 After this process, the external components can be fit and programmed by an audiologist.

 The programming is called MAPping.
 MAPs are programs that help customize the implant to the user.
 Patients with implants will get the most optimized use from frequent and high quality mapping.
 BAHA mapping consists of beeps that will help the audiologist adjust the implant’s processors.

-If you or someone you care for is interested in learning more about BAHA mapping, please contact our North Sioux City office at (605) 217-4320 to schedule an appointment.
+If you or someone you care for is interested in learning more about BAHA mapping, please contact The Hearing Place at (605) 217-4327 to schedule an appointment.